davidtchiu/davidtchiu.github.io/teaching/cs161/lab12.uiDiary/index.md

 10. Recall the syntax to write a try-catch clause:
     ```java
     try {
-      // potentially risky instruction here
+      // potentially risky instructions here
     }
     catch (NumberFormatException e) {
       // alert the user that they entered a non-numerical value
     }
     ```

 11. After you've successfully converted their entry number into an int, grab the replacement entry from them, and call the `edit()` method on your diary.
+(Yes all of that goes inside the `try` clause).
 Test it out!

 12. Now work on the `search` command, which should further prompt the user to enter a keyword.
 Run the `search()` method on your Diary object to return a list of entries that match the given keyword.
 Your code should first print how many matches were found (ask the list that was returned!) and print out all of the matching entries.